Hack3rOneness/devops-insights-20200912181407744/CONTRIBUTING.md

-All fbctf development occurs in feature branches and all contributions occur via GitHub Pull Requests.
-All code must be reviewed, even if it's written by members of the core team, so following the code review process is critical to successful fbctf development.

 ## Contributor License Agreement ("CLA")

 In order to accept your pull request, we need you to submit a CLA.
 You only need